mruby/mruby/doc/guides/mrbgems.md

 # mrbgems

 mrbgems is a library manager to integrate C and Ruby extension in an easy and standardised way into mruby.
+Conventinally, each mrbgem name is prefixed by `mruby-`, e.g. `mruby-time` for a gem that provides `Time` class functionality.

 ## Usage

 You have to activate mrbgems explicitly in your build configuration.
-To add a GEM, add the following line to your build configuration file, for example:
+To add a gem, add the following line to your build configuration file, for example:

 ```ruby
 conf.gem '/path/to/your/gem/dir'